ArunMichaelDsouza/arunmichaeldsouza.com/blogs/aliasing-module-paths-in-node-js.md

 ![](/img/blogs/aliasing-module-paths-in-node-js/7.png)

-Node JS subpath imports

 ## Other solutions

-1.  **module-alias
+1.  **module-alias**

-    **If you have no issues with require hooks then you can consider this package - [module-alias](https://github.com/ilearnio/module-alias).
+    If you have no issues with require hooks then you can consider this package - [module-alias](https://github.com/ilearnio/module-alias).
 There are a few gotchas though that you'll need to keep in mind while using this package.
 For example, this package **modifies the default require behavior!** And should be used with caution.

 2.  **Yarn Workspaces**
     [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), in particular, cater to JavaScript projects which have multiple internal packages (also called workspaces) as dependencies.
 Each workspace has its own dependencies and can be linked to the global workspace for easy access.
 3.  **Webpack Resolve**